-On November 15, 2020, an emergency arson-lit fire spun Burnaby Hospital into an unexpected frenzy.
+On November 15, 2020, Burnaby Hospital was faced with an arson-lit fire.
 Staff and medical staff kept their cool as they executed their emergency response plan.

 In health care, emergency situations happen every day.
 Increasingly, our teams are having to respond to significant system-wide health care emergencies including the opioid epidemic, wild fires, pandemics, heat dome, and flooding.
 For staff, medical staff and an extended collaborative team, an arson-lit fire at Burnaby Hospital on November 15, 2020, was another unanticipated emergency.

 “When the Code Red alarm initially went off, we didn’t notice much at first, but then we smelled smoke on the unit,” remembers Emily Nguyen, charge nurse on the Acute Care of the Elderly (ACE) unit.
 “Then we saw firefighters gearing up outside the hospital, and that’s when our emergency response reaction kicked in.”